cameronmore/ZARG/README.md

 ### Why ZARG?

 ZARG is simple.
 This makes ZARG easy to drop in to an existing project and update as the Zig programming language evolves and updates.
+ZARG is also lightweight enough to remove relatively easily if your needs change or want to swap in a different argument parsing module.

 Staying true to Zig's core principles, ZARG does not make any hidden allocators, leaving the user to decide how to store argument flags.